Back to Top

 Division

-Responsibility at Head of Division level for development of policy relevant research projects in areas such as housing, education, health, and equality and the development of the National Data Infrastructure (NDI).
+Responsibility at Head of Division level for development of policy relevant research and innovative data linking projects in areas such as education, social protection, disability and equality, and the development of the National Data Infrastructure (NDI).

 Statistical System Coordination Unit

-Responsibility at Head of Division level for providing support and advice to statistical produceers so that our processes and outputs meet international best practice quality standards
+Responsibility at Head of Division level for providing direction and support to the Irish Statistical system so that statistical products and processes meet international best practice quality standards.

 Quality Management, Support & Assurance